wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/ai-builder/get-started-ai-builder-document-automation/includes/1-introduction.md

 - Manage documents received in emails.

-- Use the AI Builder form processing solution to extract data from those documents.
+- Use the AI Builder document processing solution to extract data from those documents.

 - Process the data extracted and allow users to review and approve data through a central manual validation application.